leonmartin/c-sharp-course/Milestone01/instructions.md

 ## Task 02.2: Loops and if-then-else Constructs

 So far, you have used basic data types, invoked some methods on them, and read some of their properties.
-Did you notice that the program you wrote was executed in a linear fashion?
-Now, we will add loops and if-then-else constructs to the mix to steer the control flow of our program.
+Did you notice that the program you wrote was executed in a linear fashion like _Program 1_ below?
+Now, we will add loops and if-then-else constructs to the mix to steer the control flow resulting in more complex control flows like _Program 2_ below.

 ```mermaid
     flowchart TD;